-Currently, I am a Visiting Instructor of Islamic Studies at Bard College in New York state.
-I have previously taught in the Religious Studies department at Guilford College and as a Teaching Fellow at the University of North Carolina in Chapel Hill.
-I have nearly completed my dissertation at the UNC within the Dept. of Religious Studies under the guidance of my advisor, Dr. Carl Ernst.
+Currently, I am a Visiting Assistant Professor of Islamic Studies in the Department of Religious Studies at the University of the South in Sewanee, Tennessee.
+I have previously taught in the Religion Program at Bard College in New York state, as well as in the Religious Studies department at Guilford College in North Carolina, and as a Teaching Fellow at the University of North Carolina in Chapel Hill.
+In 2018, I completed my dissertation at UNC within the Dept. of Religious Studies under the guidance of my advisor, Dr. Carl Ernst.
 I also hold an M.A. from the University of Chicago's Center for Middle Eastern Studies.

 I grew up in South Bend, Indiana, and attended grade school and high school down the street from Notre Dame.
-I studied philosophy and other subjects at St. John's College in Santa Fe, New Mexico.
-Later, I moved east to Vermont, where I completed my undergraduate studies in Philosophy and Religion at Marlboro College, receiving a B.A. with honors.
+I studied philosophy and other subjects at St. John's College in Santa Fe, New Mexico, and then I completed my undergraduate studies as a major in Philosophy and Religion at Marlboro College, where I received a B.A. with honors.